snatalenko/node-cqrs/docs/entities/Aggregate/Dependencies.md

 # External Dependencies

-If you are going to use a built-in [DI container](../../middleware/DIContainer.md),your aggregate constructor can accept instances of the services it depends on, they will be injected automatically upon each aggregate instance creation:
+If you are going to use a built-in [DI container](../../middleware/DIContainer.md), your aggregate constructor can accept instances of the services it depends on, they will be injected automatically upon each aggregate instance creation:

 ```js
 class UserAggregate extends AbstractAggregate {